TajalTechnology/upload-groots/README.md

 # upload groots

-Follow this step to upload your file using this npm package.
+Follow this step to upload your file into cloud(AWS/GCP) using this npm package.

 ## Installation